Priority Migration Skilled Occupation List (PMSOL)

 - Subclass 187 Regional Sponsored Migration Scheme visa

-Similarly, all applications through the Global Talent Visa Program and Subclass 188 Business Innovation & Investment (Provisional) visa will has the same priority processing as the occupations in the PMSOL.
+Similarly, all applications through the Global Talent Visa Program and Subclass 188 Business Innovation & Investment (Provisional) visa will have the same priority processing as the occupations in the PMSOL.
 For Subclass 188 visa program, Subclass 188 visa application in the Significant Investor stream will take precedence over other streams.

 COVID-19 Border Entry Exemption for Visa Holders

 Under the priority arrangements, Subclass 482/494/186/187 temporary visa holder associated with occupations in the PMSOL will be able to apply for travel exemption to enter Australia’s border which is currently closed to most of the international travellers and temporary visa holders as of the time of writing.
-However, visa holder approved to enter Australia will still be subject to strict 14 days quarantine upon entry at the visa holder’s own expense.
-Quarantine charges varies across different Australian states.
+However, visa holder approved to enter Australia will still be subjected to strict 14 days quarantine upon entry at the visa holder’s own expense.
+Quarantine charges vary across different Australian states.
 Individuals granted a visa under the Global Talent Visa Program do not require a travel exemption but quarantine requirements still apply.